Nick-322/Newick_format_check/README.md

 # Newick_format_check
-Tool for checking the validity of a given Newick format file
+Tool for checking the validity of a given Newick format

+## Background info about dendrograms and Newick format
 Dendrograms are a common way to visualize relationships among samples.
-They can be used whenever trying to visualize many pairwise comparisons and are commonly used in combination with heatmaps.
+They can be used whenever trying to visualize many pairwise comparisons.
+One major example of the use of dendrograms is phylogenetic tree, which is defined as a dendrogram that visualizes the phylogenetic relationship between organisms.
-Today we will be working with a dendrogram that is used to show the evolutionary history (phylogenetic relationships) of organisms.
-When a dendrogram is used to visualize the phylogenetic relationship between organisms, it is referred to as a phylogenetic tree.
-However, note that not all dendrograms are phylogenetic trees.
-Only those that represent a hypothesis of phylogenetic relationships among organisms.

 A common format in which dendrograms are encoded is Newick format.
-Newick format is simpler than another dendrogram format, Nexus, which offers the ability to enocde more information about the dendrogram.
-However, Newick format is able to enocde all the core information you need to draw the encodeded dendrogram.
+Newick format is able to enocde all the core information you need to draw the encodeded dendrogram.

-Newick format is described by one of its formulators here.
-I also describe it below.
-Newick has the following core format to describe a dendrogram.
+Newick has the following basic format to describe a dendrogram:
+(A,B),C;

+In a Newick tree representation, parentheses are used to enclose groups of taxa that share a common ancestor.
+For the sample basic format, it would look like the following in a dendrogram:

+    A----\
+         |----\
+    B----/     |
+               |
+    C---------/

+Branch lengths for each node could be encoded in our basic format as follows:

+(A:8,B:5),C:4;

+In this example, each node has a branch length which follows a ":" character.

+## newick_check.py
+In Newick format, parentheses pairing match is very important to accurately represent the hierarchical relationships of nodes within a phylogenetic tree.
+Missing the match leads to the misinterpretation of the relationships between nodes in a dendrogram.
-If you were to write a script to validate Newick format, you would need to check the correct pairings of parentheses as well as the other format rules.
-This task is to write a script that checks whether parentheses are paired.
+When writing a script to validate Newick format, therefore, you would need to check the correct pairings of parentheses as well as the other format rules.

-Write a script that uses one or more functions to assess whether or not all parentheses in an input string are paired.
+newick_check.py does a task of checking whether all the parentheses in a given Newick format are correctly paired.
-As with question 1, the body of your script should only have a single line (except import sys) that is not within a function.
-That line should be calling a function and passing command line input as arguments.

 Synopsis:

-    <script name>.py <test string>
+    newick_check.py <test string>

+The script should print "PAIRED" or "NOT PAIRED" to the terminal